 Resistive index (vascular ultrasound)

-The resistive index (Pourcelot index) is a calculated flow parameter in ultrasound, derived from the maximum, minimum, and mean Doppler frequency shifts during a defined cardiac cycle.
+The resistive index (RI), also known as the Pourcelot index, is a calculated flow parameter in ultrasound, derived from the maximum, minimum, and mean Doppler frequency shifts during a defined cardiac cycle.
 Along with the pulsatility index (PI), it is typically used to assess the resistance in a pulsatile vascular system.

 Specific RI uses include: